Overview

 University’s Conflict of Interest Code and Designated Positions

 When a designated Form 700 filer position has been vacated and/or filled, it is the responsibility of the unit to contact the policy office at ucipolicy@uci.edu to ensure that all filing requirements have been met.
-The following information should be provided in your communication:
+The following information should be included:

 Who Must File

-If you are uncertain whether you are a designated employee or need more information about your filing obligations, please contact your unit’s contact of interest liaison or ucipolicy@uci.edu.
+If you are uncertain whether you are a designated employee or need more information about your filing obligations, please contact your unit’s conflict of interest liaison or ucipolicy@uci.edu.

 How to Tell if You Are a Form 700 Designated Filer